tnyeanderson/anygpio/README.md

 `(0 or 1)` should be used as GPIO.LOW and GPIO.HIGH respectively

-Currently, this library requires you to change `__init__.py` to import your SBC's corresponding wrapper file.
+Currently, this library requires you to set your system (See **Getting Started**) to import your SBC's corresponding wrapper file.
 This is not ideal.
 There are plans in the future to create a separate python package that will be used to identify the current SBC in use, and this library will use that to import the corresponding wrapper file.

 ---